Skip to main content

 Cass County, MinnesotaMesotrophic

-Gull Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Cass County.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+Gull Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Cass County.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Gull Lake is on the Minnesota infested-waters list for zebra mussels — boaters should follow clean-drain-dry protocols when moving gear to or from the lake.
 Gull Lake's fishery is anchored by muskellunge, with 22 documented species in total — a destination water for muskie anglers.
 A documented public access point at Gull Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The lake has a long ice-out record — 98 observations on file, with a median ice-out around Apr 21.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.